dorpaneus/ex280-study-plan/README.md

 The repo is organized **by official exam objective** - one Markdown file per objective.
 Study the file, do the labs in your own cluster, take the weekly mock exam.

 ---

+> Red Hat rule: **all configurations must persist after reboot without intervention.** Use `oc`/YAML - never edit files on nodes by hand.

+> Note on storage: Red Hat removed "Provision persistent storage volumes and use storage classes" as a standalone objective when moving from EX280 v4.14 → v4.18.
+It now lives implicitly inside "Deploy applications" (stateful workloads) and "Work with resource manifests" (PVC YAML).
+The supplement chapter (`10-storage-supplement.md`) covers it so you can complete the mock-exam tasks that use PVCs (Postgres, Mongo, etc.).

 ## ⚠️ What changed vs. 4.14